University Credits

 makes it difficult to choose the right place for learning Italian,

-but the Tuscan dialect is the closest existing to now-standard
+but the Tuscan dialect is the closest existing to modern standard

 Italian, because standard Italian is derived from this dialect.